 No Thermometer Strawberry Marshmallows – Recipe

 So gourmet marshmallows are a thing, now.
 Or rather, they've been around for a while, and they're trying to become a thing, but they haven't quite exploded in popularity like cupcakes did quite yet.
-I decided to try making some plain ones from scratch to a) test the waters and b) see what all the fuss over homemade marshmallows was about.
+I decided to try making some no thermometer marshmallows ones from scratch to a) test the waters and b) see what all the fuss over homemade marshmallows was about.
 As usual, I couldn't leave well alone, and ended up breaking out the flavouring and freeze dried strawberries.

 This was also an excuse to try out a new no-bake folding pan I found while shopping online for pretty moon cake moulds (which will make an appearance in the autumn... patience!)